sudeshna999/SQL/README.md

 Helpful guides and references to boost your SQL skills, whether you're a beginner or looking to sharpen advanced concepts.
 You can just run the queries in your MySQL environment to reproduce the insights.

-## 🤝 Contact & Contributions
+##  Contact & Contributions
-💡 Have feedback or suggestions?
+ Have feedback or suggestions?
 I'm always open to improving and collaborating!

 ### 📧 Email: sudeshnadey1000@gmail.com
 ### 🔗 LinkedIn: https://www.linkedin.com/in/sudeshna-dey-724a811a0/

 If you find this project helpful:
 ⭐ Give it a star

-🍴 Fork the repo

-📝 Submit a pull request or open an issue

 Thanks for visiting — and happy data analyzing!
 #### — Sudeshna Dey